opaque-maniac/todo-api/README.md

 This project implements a RESTful API for managing to-do lists using Express.js and Prisma.
 It allows users to create, read, update, and delete tasks and sub-tasks, providing a structured approach to managing their daily activities.

+## Why I Built This

+I had just learned about API's in express and I thought that working on a simple project like this would give me the practice that I need.
+I have also learned a lot when working on this project.

 ### Key Features:

 1. **Task Management**: Users can create new tasks with titles and optional descriptions.
 They can also retrieve, update (title, description, completion status), and delete existing tasks.